jessefphipps/csce689-project/README.md

 Stockfish-aided immitation learning self-play with deep neural networks applied to chess.

-Before running, create a conda event with the provided env.yml by running **conda env create -f env.yml**
+Before running, create a conda environment with the provided env.yml by running **conda env create -f env.yml**

 To train a model, modify the arguments within train_agent.py and execute the file from your terminal with **python train_engine689.py**.
 This will create a model in the models/ folder to be used in your engine for chess play.